nawara2007/Smart-Robot-Car/README.md

 ### Features in this project:
  1. A robot car controlled with ir remote control.
- 2. Mode1 --> Obstacle avoidance by always going forward unless something is sensed near to the car by the ultrasonic sensor so it deceide to turn in wich direction by sensing the distance on the left and the right of the car and go in the more distant space direction.
+ 2. Mode1 --> Obstacle avoidance by always going forward unless something is sensed near to the car by the ultrasonic sensor so it decide to turn in which direction by sensing the distance on the left and the right of the car and go in the more distant space direction.
  3. Mode2 --> Line tracking by sensing a dark line under the car by 3 line tracking modules